woukdo/xui-reverse-proxy/README.md

    - Encrypting DNS queries using systemd-resolved (DoT) or AdGuard Home (Dot, DoH).
    - Selecting a random website from an array to add an extra layer of privacy and complexity for traffic analysis.
 4. Enabling BBR - improving the performance of TCP connections.
+5. Optional extras:
-5. Installing and configuring Node Exporter for system performance monitoring and integrating with Prometheus and Grafana for real-time metrics visualization.
+   - Installing and configuring Node Exporter for system performance monitoring and integrating with Prometheus and Grafana for real-time metrics visualization.
-6. Setting up Shell In A Box for secure, web-based SSH access to the server.
+   - Setting up Shell In A Box for secure, web-based SSH access to the server.

 -----